Kijewski/generic-c-hashmap/README.md

 Returns `false` if `*entry` was not found.
 In latter case `*entry` will contain a random value.

-You may change value of the retrieved `*entry`but you must notn change its hash!
+You may change value of the retrieved `*entry`but you must not change its hash!

     TYPE *iter;
     HASHMAP_FOR_EACH(NAME, iter, map) {